mikepal2/snap-cli/README.md

             });

         var delayOption = new Option<int>(
-            name: "--delay",
+            Name= "--delay",
-            description: "Delay between lines, specified as milliseconds per character in a line.",
+            Description= "Delay between lines, specified as milliseconds per character in a line.",
             getDefaultValue: () => 42);

         var fgcolorOption = new Option<ConsoleColor>(
-            name: "--fgcolor",
+            Name= "--fgcolor",
-            description: "Foreground color of text displayed on the console.",
+            Description= "Foreground color of text displayed on the console.",
             getDefaultValue: () => ConsoleColor.White);

         var lightModeOption = new Option<bool>(
-            name: "--light-mode",
+            Name= "--light-mode",
-            description: "Background color of text displayed on the console: default is black, light mode is white.");
+            Description= "Background color of text displayed on the console: default is black, light mode is white.");

         var searchTermsOption = new Option<string[]>(
-            name: "--search-terms",
+            Name= "--search-terms",
-            description: "Strings to search for when deleting entries.")
+            Description= "Strings to search for when deleting entries.")
         { IsRequired = true, AllowMultipleArgumentsPerToken = true };

         var quoteArgument = new Argument<string>(
-            name: "quote",
+            Name= "quote",
-            description: "Text of quote.");
+            Description= "Text of quote.");

         var bylineArgument = new Argument<string>(
-            name: "byline",
+            Name= "byline",
-            description: "Byline of quote.");
+            Description= "Byline of quote.");

         var rootCommand = new RootCommand("Sample app for System.CommandLine");
         rootCommand.AddGlobalOption(fileOption);